 John Klauberg represents companies involved in high-level transactional matters in the utility and electric power sectors.
 He guides clients through mergers and acquisitions of regulated utilities; acquisitions and dispositions of power generation facilities and similar “utility-type” properties, as well as wholesale and retail electric and gas contract portfolios; and various types of joint venture arrangements in the power and energy sector, including matters involving both generation and electric transmission facilities.
+He currently serves as deputy practice group leader for the firm’s project finance, infrastructure & natural resources practice.

 John regularly counsels on transactions involving regulated utilities and unregulated companies, including owners of competitive power generation assets, as well as power trading companies on both the wholesale and retail level.
 He also has been involved in transactions involving the purchase and sale of energy assets and contract portfolios arising from some of the largest bankruptcies and restructurings in the independent power sector, including Enron.